What To Expect On Safari In Uganda?

 When is the best time to visit Uganda for a safari?

 While Uganda is a good year-round destination, the high season aligns with other East African destinations from June to October.
-This period offers favorable weather conditions and excellent safari experiences.
+This period offers favourable weather conditions and excellent safari experiences.